Rophnan: 2018–2019: Reflection

 In July 2019, Rophnan was featured on Forbes Africa's 30 under 30 list in the Creative Category, naming Rophnan as one of the continent biggest influencers that year.
 Rophnan is the first Ethiopian musician to be featured on the list.

 2021–2022: SOST and Sidist VI

 Rophnan released a 16 minutes long three song compilation called SOST (Amharic stylized as ሦስት III) on 17 May 2021.
 Three singles have premiered on his YouTube page.
 Since its release, SOST has gained massive success in Ethiopia by getting 2 million views within just a week.
 On 24 December, Rophnan released a single titled "Tesfa".
 In June 2022, Rophnan announced contract sign with Universal Records and release of his second album, Sidist VI which was released on 11 July.

+2024–present: Zetegn IX and further releases

+On 11 February 2024, Rophnan released Zetegn IX (Amharic: ዘጠኝ, (9) "nine").
+Haile Roots and Sol Romeyo collaborated for the album work.
+His single "Shegiye" was gained viral recognition in TikTok, its music video has been attracted to over 2.8 million viewers.
+He followed releasing singles such as "'Dorze Delics", "Pele" and "Zetegn Nor".